mitchellang/game-collection-django/README.md

 ## Game collections

-The game collection displays all the games belonging to a given collection.
+The "game collection" displays all the games belonging to a given collection.

+A user can have multiple "game collections".

 This functionality is designed to be expanded to allow different formats of games to be kept in collections, e.g boardgames, cardgames, videogames etc.